 – Imagine a balloon lifting you up and over the hill.

 – Do not overstride.
-Taking long, heel-striking strides uphill will slow you down.
+Your stride will naturally shorten.
+Taking long strides uphill will slow you down.

 – Have confidence & stay relaxed

 – Think “quick feet”.
-Take advantage of the free added speed and quicken your stride to keep up.
+Take advantage of the free added speed from gravity and quicken your stride.

 – Keep your body in a neutral position